Skip to content

 Configuration

-Wisp provides flexible configuration options to tailor the framework and your application’s behavior.
-This page outlines the available configuration settings and how to customize them.
+Wisp provides configuration support for both framework behavior and application settings.
+This page describes the available configuration settings and how to customize them.

 Configuration Sources

 Wisp uses the Microsoft.Extensions.Configuration package for loading and managing configuration.
-It also, by default, includes the JSON extension that allows loading JSON files.
-You can optionally extend this by adding other source type packages.
+By default, it includes the JSON configuration provider.
+You can extend this by adding additional configuration providers.

 Example: